Stefano Colantuono

-Stefano Colantuono (born 23 October 1962 in Rome) is an Italian football professional football manager and former player, who played as a defender, currently in charge as youth system chief of Salernitana.
+Stefano Colantuono (born 23 October 1962) is an Italian football professional football manager and former player, who played as a defender.

 Playing career

 Colantuono, a centre back, started his playing career for Serie D side Velletri in 1981.
 In 1983, he moved to Ternana of Serie C1, then Arezzo of Serie B, and finally made his Serie A debut for Pisa.
-He played Serie A until 1990 for several teams.
+He played in Serie A until 1990 for several teams.
 In 1991, he accepted to play in the national futsal league for BNL Roma, winning a scudetto.
 Following this experience, Colantuono played mostly at lower levels, especially Serie C2 and Serie D, and even Eccellenza for Sambenedettese in 1994–95.
-After a long list of experiences in different Italian regions, Colantuono returned to play for Sambenedettese in November 2000, leading his team to an immediate promotion to Serie C2.
+After many experiences in different Italian regions, Colantuono returned to play for Sambenedettese in November 2000, leading his team to an immediate promotion to Serie C2.